CodeMouse92/DEVModInACan/tag-mod/opensource.md

 # `#opensource` Tag Adjustments

+## FOSS Listing

+Brief open source project announcements or promotions should be on [Listings](https://dev.to/listings) instead. #opensource is specifically for articles about Open Source and Free Software as a philosophy, and its application to software development and project management.
+(Read more about the tag rules [here](https://dev.to/codemouse92/updated-opensource-tag-guidelines-55m5))

 ## FOSS Promotional

 Posts which promote an open source project, such as feature lists or announcements, should use the [`#showdev`](https://dev.to/t/showdev) tag and/or [Listings](https://dev.to/listings) instead. #opensource is specifically for articles about Open Source and Free Software as a philosophy, and its application to software development and project management.
 (Read more about the tag rules [here](https://dev.to/codemouse92/updated-opensource-tag-guidelines-55m5))